Elk Mountain (California)

-Elk Mountain is a 4191 ft high mountain in Lake County, California, United States.
+Elk Mountain is a 4191 ft mountain in Lake County, California, United States.

 Physical

 Elk Mountain is in the Northern California Coast Ranges.

 It has an elevation of 4191 ft, with a clean prominence of 599 ft and an isolation of 1.69 mi from Horse Mountain.

 It is in Mendocino National Forest in Lake County, California.

 It drains into the Sacramento River.

 The mountain is to the north of the point where the east and west forks of Middle Creek converge.

 Elk Mountain Road

 Elk Mountain is about 10 mi north of Upper Lake, California.

 Elk Mountain Road runs from Upper Lake north to Lake Pillsbury on Eel River.

 It passes about 1 km to the east of Elk Mountain.

 The Elk Mountain Road (National Forest Route M1) is a dirt road that is the main access route into the Mendocino National Forest.

 Recreation

 Elk Mountain is used for hang-gliding and paragliding.

 The launch site is reached by a rough and steep dirt road about 1 mi long.

 The primary landing zone is in the Middle Creek Campground.